odirachimao/Neural-Network-Charity-Analysis/README.md

 - The model accuracy is under 75%.
 This is not a satisfying performance to help predict the outcome of the charity donations.

 - To increase the performance of the model, we applied bucketing to the feature ASK_AMT and organized the different values by intervals.
 We increased the number of neurons on one of the hidden layers, then we used a model with three hidden layers.

+## SUMMARY:

+Overall, we conclude that the deep learning neural network model is outperforming because it did not reach the target of 75% accuracy.
+Since we are in a binary classification situation, we could use a supervised machine learning model such as the Random Forest Classifier to combine a multitude of decision trees to generate a classified output and evaluate its performance against our deep learning model.